DerBrunoIR/CourseGraph/README.md

 The following data points are collected either as *unstructed text* or *raw HTML tables* for each scraped course:
 - `url, title, id, responsible person, validity, default language, content, learning outcomes, registration precedure, requirements, duration, max num participants, exam type, credits, is graded, faculty, institute, related programs`

-Data points are either collected *directly* or together with their *description*.

-By checking for these descriptions, it can be ensured that the CSS selectors matched the right HTML.

-This verification can also be performed automated.

-However, until now **only** the `requirement` and `title` fields have been verified.

 The raw course data can be found here `./Inforamtik/24_8_30/modules.json`.

 <!-- TOC --><a name="translating-course-requirements-into-edges"></a>
 ### Translating course requirements into edges